gadjacobs/git-search/README.md

 ## Note

-React Reduction is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.
+Git Search is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.